ArtMuseum & Museum

 Sunritz Hattori Museum of Arts

-ー Where World-Class Masterpieces Meet the Serenity of Lake Suwa The Sunritz Hattori Museum of Arts houses a distinguished collection of East Asian and Western art, including National Treasures and Important Cultural Properties of Japan.
+- Where the world’s masterpieces meet the serenity of Lake Suwa The Sanritz Hattori Museum of Art houses an outstanding collection of East Asian and Western art, including Japan’s national treasures and important cultural properties.

-From Rimpa-school paintings and tea ceremony utensils to works by Renoir and other European masters, the museum bridges Eastern and Western aesthetics.
+From Rimpa-school paintings and tea ceremony utensils to works by European masters such as Renoir, the museum acts as a bridge between Eastern and Western aesthetics.

-Its tranquil setting by Lake Suwa and elegant architecture enhance the refined experience.
+The tranquil setting and elegant architecture on the shores of Lake Suwa further enhance this refined experience.

 Official Website